MySQL Interview Questions for Developers

 Answer:

-feature in MySQL is used to automatically generate a unique, sequential value for a column whenever a new record is inserted into a table.
+The AUTO_INCREMENT feature in MySQL is used to automatically generate a unique, sequential value for a column whenever a new record is inserted into a table.
 This feature is commonly used for primary key columns to ensure that each new row gets a unique identifier without needing the user to manually assign a value.
-Typically, the AUTO_INCREMENT
+Typically, the AUTO_INCREMENT column is set as the primary key of the table.

-Key Features of AUTO_INCREMENT
+Key Features of AUTO_INCREMENT:

 -